srini047/hackathon/README.md

 Members: Malay Damani

-Project description: Sophia AI is an innovative virtual psychiatrist designed to provide support and guidance to individuals experiencing trauma or depression.
-Utilizing advanced natural language processing and empathetic responses, Sophia AI aims to promote mental well-being and facilitate access to professional help when necessary.
+Project description: Sophia AI represents a groundbreaking leap in virtual psychiatric care, delivering unparalleled support and guidance to individuals navigating trauma or depression.
+Harnessing the power of cutting-edge natural language processing and compassionate responses, Sophia AI is engineered to foster mental well-being and seamlessly connect users with professional assistance as needed.
+Notably, Sophia AI stands as the undisputed champion of rapid self-help chatbots, offering lightning-fast responses to provide immediate relief and empowerment to those seeking solace.

-Link to GitHub repository: https://github.com/malay5/Sophia-AI---Virtual-Psychiatrist-for-Mental-Well-being-.git
+Link to GitHub repository: [Sophia AI GitHub Repository](https://github.com/malay5/Sophia-AI---Virtual-Psychiatrist-for-Mental-Well-being-.git)

+App link live on [Sophia AI on Ploomber Cloud](https://floral-dew-2681.ploomberapp.io/app)

 ### {{TEAM NAME}}